opticdev/optic/projects/openapi-diff-experiment/README.md

 always eth0.

 - `OPTIC_OPENAPI_PATH`: The in-container path for the OpenAPI spec.
-The directory that contains this needs to be mounted with a --mount.
+The directory that contains this needs to be mounted with `--mount`.

 ### Attaching and Detaching from a running container